MicrosoftDocs/sdk-api/sdk-api-src/content/certenroll/nn-certenroll-ix509attributeextensions.md

    subjectPKInfo SubjectPublicKeyInfo{{ PKInfoAlgorithms }}, attributes    [0] Attributes{{ CRIAttributes }}
 }
 </code></pre>Also, extensions are included in a CMC request by adding them to the <b>TaggedAttributes</b> structure shown in the following <a href="https://docs.microsoft.com/windows/desktop/SecGloss/a-gly">Abstract Syntax Notation One</a> (ASN.1) syntax example.
-For more information, see <a href="https://docs.microsoft.com/windows/desktop/SecCrypto/attributes">Attributes</a> and <a href="https://docs.microsoft.com/windows/desktop/api/mmcobj/nn-mmcobj-extensions">Extensions</a>.
+For more information, see <a href="https://docs.microsoft.com/windows/desktop/SecCrypto/attributes">Attributes</a> and Extensions.
 <pre class="syntax" xml:space="preserve"><code>
 CmcData ::= SEQUENCE
 {